pnc/nginx-ead-sample/README.md

 If the `vagrant up` command completes without errors, you should be able to view a sample (styled!)
 EAD file by pointing your browser to [http://localhost:8080/syr-aaie.xml](http://localhost:8080/syr-aaie.xml).

 If it doesn't work, please [https://github.com/pnc/nginx-ead-sample/issues/new](create an issue) with the output of the command or a description of where you got stuck.

+When you are finished, run

+    vagrant halt

+in a terminal so the virtual machine stops running and doesn't make your computer run slower.

+To reclaim the hard drive space used by the virtual machine, run

+    vagrant destroy

+and answer `y` to the prompts.

+# Making changes

+If you want to make modifications to the XSLT template or try one of the other samples (caveat emptor: I've only tried the Archives of American Art one), you can change either the `.xsl` file itself or point the web server at another `.xsl` file by changing the line that begins `xslt_stylesheet` in `default-site.conf`.
+File paths that begin with `/vagrant/` in the configuration file will be mapped to this repository's directory automatically by Vagrant.

+You'll then need to run `vagrant provision` to make it pick up your changes.

 # Acknowledgements